 During your stay at Pennsylvania Adult & Teen Challenge, CBT can reverse some of your distorted thinking.
 It tackles deeply ingrained cognitive behaviors so that you can move forward with your life.
 For addiction treatment, Cognitive-behavioral Therapy often yields results in a relatively short time.

 Some young adults attending our addiction recovery programs also have other disorders.
 CBT is versatile enough to adapt to co-occurring mental health challenges.
 Dual diagnosis treatment helps you to address both your substance abuse disorder and regain your mental wellness.
 For instance, some of the treatments we provide include:

-- Family Involvement: Our student and family enrichment program recognizes the importance of maintaining family ties during recovering.
+Family Involvement: Our student and family enrichment program recognizes the importance of maintaining family ties during recovery.
 Families are invited to join us one weekend a month to experience community events.
 Some of these events include chapel services and classes.

 Family weekends give clients and their families a chance to affirm bonds and share support.
 These are vital aspects of the therapeutic services we offer.

 Don’t continue to watch substance abuse destroy your relationships and take over your life.
 There’s hope — but you don’t have to do it alone.
 At Pennsylvania Adult & Teen Challenge, our cognitive-behavioral therapy program is part of a robust recovery plan for our clients.
 We understand each individual’s journey through recovery is unique.
 But there are shared struggles.
 We design our treatments and programs to meet the specific needs of our clients.
 So contact us at 844.442.8673 for more information on our faith-based community or feel free to contact us online.